Welcome to the 320th edition of the Festival of Frugality!

 Ray @ Financial Highway presents RRSP Deadline 2012-Limits posted at Financial Highway.
 The RRSP season has begun!
 Every bank, every branch and every teller will remind you to contribute to your RRSP before the deadline.
 With so many people vying for your RRSP contributions, who should you trust?

-Forest Parks presents How To Haggle Buying A Car posted at Frugal Zeitgeist.
+Forest Parks presents How To Haggle Buying A Car posted at Frugal Zeitgeist and template monster promo code.
 Buying a car is an expense that no one likes to have to think about but it is also one you can save a lot on.
 Learning how to haggle with the sales people really is an art and has many tricks.

 Goa: On the western coast of India, Goa is a popular international tourist destination.
 A former Portugese colony, this Indian state boasts warm temperatures, with the January average high being 89 degrees (32 celsius).